 Antimicrobial resistance in E. coli clinical isolates

 E. coli causes serious conditions including sepsis, bladder infections, kidney failure, and dysentery.
 The emergence of drug resistance in pathogenic strains is an increasing problem on a global scale.
 We liaise with collaborators in the NHS to collect E. coli clinical isolates for antibiotic screening and for other phenotypic characterisation.
-Collaborative studies are underway to sequence the genomes of a large number of isolates that will provide insights into the prevalence, evolution, and spread of antibiotic resistance in this deadly human pathogen.
+Collaborative genome sequencing approaches are undertaken to provide insights into the prevalence, evolution, and spread of antibiotic resistance in this deadly human pathogen.

 Adaptations to nitric oxide (NO) in uropathogenic E. coli